electricimp/Usb/docs/DriverDevelopmentGuide.md

     return null;
   }

+  // Optional Core Function
   function release() {
     // Deallocating resources
     server.log("Deallocating resources...")
   }

+  // Optional Core Function
+  function _typeof() {
+    // Return the name of the driver when the application calls 'typeof driver' return "MyCustomDriver";
+  }

-  function findEndpont(interfaces) {
+  // Used by match() to check we support the connected device function findEndpont(interfaces) {
     foreach(interface in interfaces) {
       if (interface["class"] == 3) { // HID